crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/types-of-penetration-testing/README.md

 ### Types of penetration testing

 Penetration testing is scoped to target specific segments of an organization's attack surface.
 A comprehensive security program employs a variety of tests, each designed to identify vulnerabilities in different technologies and environments.
-Network penetration testing and exploitation techniques typically include bypassing firewalls, router testing, IPS/IDS evasion, DNS footprinting, open port scanning and testing, SSH attacks, proxy servers, network vulnerabilities, and application penetration testing (Cipher, n.d.).
 The following outlines six common types of penetration tests, detailing their technical focus and objectives.

 **Network Penetration Testing**

 This test targets an organization's network infrastructure, assessing both perimeter and internal defenses.
 The methodology involves reconnaissance, service enumeration, vulnerability scanning, and exploitation of identified weaknesses in network devices (routers, switches), servers, and network services.
 Testers aim to bypass security controls like firewalls and Intrusion Prevention Systems (IPS), often using techniques like protocol manipulation and credential brute-forcing.
 The goal is to map attack paths, demonstrate lateral movement potential, and identify misconfigurations that could lead to a full network compromise.

+Network penetration testing typically includes bypassing firewalls, router testing, IPS/IDS evasion, DNS footprinting, open port scanning and testing, SSH attacks, proxy servers, network vulnerabilities, and application penetration testing (Cipher, n.d.).

 **Wireless Network Penetration Testing**